leshikus/shellcheck/README.md

 <details>

-<summary>What prints this script?</summary>
+<summary>What does this script print?</summary>

-It is undefined.
+It is either a bash version or an empty string.
 For example, in newer versions of Debian `/bin/sh` points to `/bin/dash`.

 </details>